 Mr. Berry earned his bachelor’s degree from Texas A&M University, and he earned his law degree from The Ohio State University.

-By Mike Berry, General Council The Coronavirus pandemic of 2020 caught most of us unprepared.
+By Mike Berry, General Counsel The Coronavirus pandemic of 2020 caught most of us unprepared.
 Among its many surprises was the rare bipartisan nature of the recovery and stimulus package known as the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 But what was not surprising was how quickly those who oppose religious freedom challenged the rightRead full article »

 By: Mike Berry, Deputy General Counsel and Director of Military Affairs for First Liberty Institute The Supreme Court decided last week to not review the case of Joe Kennedy, a Washington state football coach who was fired for praying with his players.
 But the game isn’t over yet.
 We have reason to believe the Supreme Court mightRead full article »